Doula Support Birth Story. From Home Birth to Caesarean Birth. Positive Choices.

-This world doula week we’re really pleased to bring you the birth story of a Hampshire Doula baby.
+For world doula week 2018 were really pleased to bring you the birth story of a Hampshire Doula baby.

-We talked to his mum and their doula and we’re sharing the story here and across our social media to celebrate the way doulas help make ‘it’ happen.
+We talked to his mum and their doula and we have shared the story here and across our social media to celebrate the way doulas help make ‘it’ happen.
 That ‘it’ might be: better births, bonding, support, breastfeeding, information or comfort.

 Doula Vikki Young starts the story.